Here's how India is celebrating Diwali

 Hindus across the world are celebrating Diwali.
-The five-day festival of lights is one of the most popular holidays in India, and Thursday is the main day of festivities when faithful pray to the Hindu goddess of wealth.
+The five-day festival of lights is one of the most popular holidays in India, and Thursday is the main day of festivities, when the faithful pray to the Hindu goddess of wealth.

 People celebrate Diwali by lighting little earthen oil lamps to mark the victory of light over darkness.